XiaotaoChen/model-quantization/doc/detection.md

 ### Segmentation

-- Resnet18-Blendmask Quantization by LSQ into 2-bit model
+- Resnet-18 Blendmask Quantization by LSQ into 2-bit model

   Similar with the detection flow, but with different configuration file
   ```